NCAR/xdev/MISSION.md

 scientific data analysis in the geosciences, and it is meant to lay out the goals and necessary plans to achieve this vision.
 This vision should be seen as a *forecast* from the Team's perspective, so everyone's input is welcome.
-As the Engineering Lead for the Xdev Team, we do not see a *single, unified* vision of the future as being possible nor necessary.
+We do not see a *single, unified* vision of the future as being possible nor necessary.
 As much as possible, we encourage the team to explore multiple paths forward on any issue when clear, distinct paths can be developed.

 ## Xdev Mission Statement